Android Download & Installation Guide

 Configure privacy preferences when the "Your data is safe" screen appears.
 Choose your preferred option, then tap Next.

 Allow or skip notifications when the "Don't speak into the void" screen appears.
+Allowing notifications enables Flow to send you helpful reminders and updates about your account.

 Tap Finish on the completion screen.
 The Flow Bubble appears when you tap into a text field in any app.